 Sound Bites: The audience is continually being groomed to respond solely to bite-sized kernels of message.
 Any attempt to coherently associate these bites into a meaningful message are undone by the smallness of the bites themselves, and the time limits imposed by the media in this day of bling-bling communications.
 Any message consists of a box of puzzle pieces, with no time to assemble them.
 Which is good, because the puzzle pieces are entirely random; no finished message could ever result.
 Yet we still attempt to imagine a finished puzzle, an illusion of content.

-Polling (Who’s Up, Who’s Down): Political reporters are fascinated by, and harrangue endlessly about, polling numbers, the briefest of sound bites.
+Polling (Who’s Up, Who’s Down): Political reporters are fascinated by, and harrangue endlessly about, polling numbers, the briefest of sound bites, akin to body counts to tell who is winning the war.
 Of course, changing how the questions are framed, and how the sample groups are selected, can change a 20% lead into a 20% deficit, as has happened before.
 Is there meaningful content in a thumbs-up, thumbs-down poll?
 Sounds a lot like a light bulb in operation.

 If all attempts to game the process via the political medium so far have failed, there is still opportunity for control, via enabling your side’s voters and disenfranchising the other side’s.

-Voter Suppression: Artificial restrictions are thrown up to control who can vote.
+Voter IDs (Voter Suppression): Artificial restrictions are thrown up to control who can vote.
 Many voters would then have to spend significant time and energy jumping through hoops to acquire a formal picture ID, with the vary poorest and most handicapped people disproportionately disenfranchised in the process.

 The new message is clear.
 Big money and political insiders get their political way through mass deception and manipulation, choosing for you, the voter, whether you can vote, and if so, what to believe, and hence how to vote.
 Yet their control need not be absolute or permanent.
 It may be possible to get the people to reject the new message, once they perceive and understand it.
-So our QA process had best focus all initial effort on the shedding of light on the various tricks used to manipulate and control.
+So our QA process had best focus all initial effort on the shedding of light on the various tricks used to manipulate and control, simultaneous with requiring remedial education in elementary statistics for our hide-bound justices.
+They need to be acquainted and comfortable with the tools needed to combat the advanced tools employed by the manipulators in their quest for absolute power..